rishijeet/machine-learning-book/chapter-13-dimensionality-reduction.md

 plt.show()
 ```

-## Visual Explanation

-!A diagram showing a 3D cloud of points being projected onto a 2D plane.
-The first principal component (PC1) is the longest axis of the cloud, and PC2 is the next longest axis, perpendicular to PC1.
-*PCA finds the new axes (principal components) that capture the most variance in the data.*

 ## Summary

 - **Dimensionality Reduction** is used to reduce the number of features, which can improve model performance and speed up training.